Mini-Project2024/Connecto/README.md

 + <a href="https://github.com/Neharsputhran">Neha</a>
 + <a href="https://github.com/ananyashenoy16">Ananya K</a>
 + <a href="https://github.com/akshay-899">M Akshay Prabhu</a>

 Thank you for your hard work and dedication in making CONNECTO a reality!

 ### Contact
 For questions, suggestions, or feedback, please contact any of the members.

 ==Thank you for using CONNECTO!
-We hope this platform enhances your campus experience.==
+We hope this platform enhances your campus experience==